top of page

 Tips for Making Virtual Trauma Therapy Successful

-Log in early to settle in
+• Log in early to settle in and get comfortable.

-Use grounding before and after
+• Use grounding techniques before and after your session.

 Remember: your body leads healing — therapy simply supports it.